 Academic professional track faculty should be evaluated for promotion based on accomplishments in their assigned areas of responsibility (teaching, research and/or creative work, and/or service).
-For promotion, candidates must demonstrate they have meritorious accomplishments that align with the guiding criteria (set by the college; see Section 4.0), the specific criteria (set by their department), and demonstrate a high potential for continued excellence.
+For promotion, candidates must demonstrate they have meritorious accomplishments that align with the guiding criteria (set by the college; See section 4.0), the specific criteria (set by their department), and demonstrate a high potential for continued excellence.

-Candidates seeking promotion to the rank of senior lecturer, instructional associate professor, clinical associate professor, or associate professor of the practice must demonstrate impact within the university in their assigned areas of responsibility.
-Candidates seeking promotion to the rank of principal lecturer, instructional professor, clinical professor, research professor or professor of the practice must demonstrate significant and sustained impact within the university, or some achievements beyond the university in at least one of their assigned areas of responsibility.
+Candidates seeking promotion to the rank of senior lecturer, instructional associate professor, clinical associate professor, research associate professor, or associate professor of the practice must demonstrate impact within the university in their assigned areas of responsibility.
+Candidates seeking promotion to the rank of principal lecturer, instructional professor, clinical professor, research professor or professor of the practice must demonstrate some impact beyond the university in at least one of their assigned areas of responsibility.

+A list of recommended criteria for promotion to each of the academic professional track titles are provided in a series of tables in the subsections that follow.
+The lists in the tables are not an exhaustive list of criteria and should not be viewed as a checklist of requirements, but rather as a guide to activities typically viewed favorably by college-level promotion committees.
 Departments may set unit-specific criteria and indicators but cannot impose research expectations on academic professional track faculty in titles where research is not expected, nor can research be substituted for service in titles where service is required.